 Skip to Content

-This scholarship arises from a fund established as a memorial to Dermot G. Bowler who was a member of Massey Agricultural College (later Massey University) staff from 1946 to 1982.
+This scholarship arises from a fund established as a memorial to Dermot G. Bowler, a Massey Agricultural College (later Massey University) staff member from 1946 to 1982.

 Application cannot be accepted before 10/12/2018.